 Mammoth Mountain made headlines in recent winters for producing some epic snowfall.
 In February, 2019 they broke a 30-year-old snowfall record and had the most snow of any ski resort in North America.
 Then, three months later, the resort recorded its snowiest May ever.
+Now, in November 2022, they’ve already received 8 feet of snow.

 There’s a reason why Mammoth records humongous snowfall totals every winter, especially compared to its Sierra Nevada brethren.
 It’s called science and the above video shows that while you’re enjoying the fun of the winter snowfall, some people have made it their entire lives.